TedTschopp/tedt.org/_posts/RPG Posts/2023-11-05-Ahmed-ibn-Yusuf.md

 layout: post
 title: Ahmed ibn Yusuf - Porter at Bayt al-Ḥikmah
 title-url:
-subtitle: Ottoman Imperial Refugee and Sorcerer
+subtitle: Porter at Bayt al
 subtitle-url:
 quote: "Character Concept of Ahmed ibn Yusuf,a porter who works for the Great Library in Baghdad in 1258."
 excerpt: Character Concept of Ahmed ibn Yusuf,a porter who works for the Great Library in Baghdad in 1258.